 Step 1: Finding a home

-The house-hunting process starts before any negotiations have taken place or paperwork has been filled in.
+The property search process starts before any negotiations have taken place or paperwork has been filled in.
 At this stage, it’s important to work out what you can afford, how much deposit you have and the amount you can borrow if you’re taking out a mortgage.
-The costs of buying a house can quickly mount up!
+The costs of buying a house or flat can quickly mount up!

 How much deposit do you need to buy a house?